 - A149.
-ISA (UK) 315 (Revised June 2016) and ISA (UK) 330 (Revised July 2017) provide requirements and guidance on documenting the auditor's understanding of the entity, risk assessments and responses to assessed risks.
+ISA (UK) 315 (Revised July 2020) and ISA (UK) 330 (Revised July 2017) provide requirements and guidance on documenting the auditor's understanding of the entity, risk assessments and responses to assessed risks.
 This guidance is based on the requirements and guidance in ISA (UK) 230 (Revised June 2016).
 In the context of auditing accounting estimates, the auditor is required to prepare audit documentation about key elements of the auditor's understanding of the entity and its environment related to accounting estimates.
 In addition, the auditor's judgments about the assessed risks of material misstatement related to accounting estimates, and the auditor's responses, may likely be further supported by documentation of communications with those charged with governance and management. - A150.
 In documenting the linkage of the auditor's further audit procedures with the assessed risks of material misstatement at the assertion level, in accordance with ISA (UK) 330 (Revised July 2017), this ISA (UK) requires that the auditor take into account the reasons given to the risks of material misstatement at the assertion level.
 Those reasons may relate to one or more inherent risk factors or the auditor's assessment of control risk.
-However, the auditor is not required to document how every inherent risk factor was taken into account in identifying and assessing the risks of material misstatement in relation to each accounting estimate. - A151.
-The auditor also may consider documenting: - When management's application of the method involves complex modeling, whether management's judgments have been applied consistently and, when applicable, that the design of the model meets the measurement objective of the applicable financial reporting framework.
+However, the auditor is not required to document how every inherent risk factor was taken into account in identifying and assessing the risks of material misstatement in relation to each accounting estimate.